Louis C. Wagner Jr.: Military career

 Wagner served as a test officer and chief, Armor Test Division at the United States Army Arctic Test Center, Fort Greely, Alaska, for two years, followed by assignment as commander of a light airborne armor battalion at Fort Riley, Kansas, and Fort Bragg, North Carolina.
 After attending the Naval War College, he returned to Vietnam as an infantry and armor advisor.

 Wagner next became a staff officer in the Weapons Systems Analysis Directorate in the Office, Assistant Vice Chief of Staff, United States Army, followed by assignment as the executive, Materiel Programs Directorate.
 He was then assigned as deputy director of materiel programs in the Office of the Assistant Vice Chief of Staff, United States Army, followed by assignment as the executive, Materiel Programs Directorate.
 He then was assigned as deputy director of materiel programs in the Office of the Chief of Staff, United States Army and, subsequently, special assistant for the Army Materiel Acquisition Review Committee in the same office.

 In November 1974, Wagner became the commander of the 1st Brigade, 3rd Armored Division in Germany.
 After promotion to general officer, he was assigned as the deputy director, combat support systems, Office of the Deputy Chief of Staff (Research, Development and Acquisition), United States Army, Washington, D.C.

 During his army career, Wagner received the following awards and decorations: Distinguished Service Cross, two awards of the Army Distinguished Service Medal, Silver Star, two awards of the Legion of Merit, Bronze Star Medal, Purple Heart, Meritorious Service Medal, two awards of the Air Medal, three awards of the Army Commendation Medal, Combat Infantryman Badge, Senior Parachutist Badge, Ranger Tab, and various foreign decorations.
 Wagner retired from the army in September 1989.
+Wagner died on his 93rd birthday, 24 January 2025.